Sales English Conversations: Essential Phrases and Sample Dialogue

 Sure, let me check for you.

-Of course, can you tell me what size/style/model you need?
+Of course, can you tell me what size you need?
+(You can replace “size” for “style” or “model.”)

 Yes, I can.
 Please tell me more about what you’re looking for.